John school: Curriculum

-One of the objectives of John schools was to clean up the streets, mainly focusing on reducing the occurrence of visible acts of sex work.
+One of the objectives of john schools was to clean up the streets, mainly focusing on reducing the occurrence of visible acts of sex work.
 Schools had sessions on the negative impact street prostitution had on communities and their members.
 There was little attention given to more private forms of sex work, such as brothels, escorts, pornography, and massage parlors.
 These practices took place in hidden areas that were out of sight of the public making them not a concern for the community.

 John schools wanted to educate buyers of the realities of the sex trade and get rid of their ignorance and denial of the harms.
 One lesson taught was that sex workers were victims as they did not choose this work but instead were being forced into it.
 Former sex workers were invited to sessions to speak to participants about their negative experiences in the industry.
-Buyers were convinced to believe that by purchasing sex, they were contributing to the “abusive and exploitative cycle that sex workers endure”.
+Buyers were convinced to believe that by purchasing sex, they were contributing to the "abusive and exploitative cycle that sex workers endure".
 In sessions, schools depicted pimps as violent criminals that often beat up and robbed buyers.
 Sex workers were described as dangerous and deceitful as they didn’t actually care or have feelings for their clients.
 John schools claimed that sex workers only fake their affection and likeness for clients in order to get their money.

-Evaluations of John Schools
+Evaluations of john schools

-A 2009 audit of the first john school in San Francisco conducted by the City's budget analysis, faults the program with ill-defined goals and no way to determine its effectiveness.
-Despite being touted as a national model that comes at no cost to taxpayers, the audit said the program didn't cover its expenses in each of the last five years, leading to a $270,000 shortfall.
+A 2009 audit of the first john school in San Francisco conducted as part of the city's budget analysis faulted the program due to its ill-defined goals and lack of ways to determine its effectiveness.
+Despite being touted as a national model that would come at no cost to taxpayers, the audit stated that the program didn't cover its expenses in each of the last five years, leading to a $270,000 shortfall.

-Some critics question how John school curricula socially construct sex work, while others do note the influence of contradictory perspectives of both sex work advocates and critics.
+Some critics question how john school curricula socially construct sex work, while others do note the influence of contradictory perspectives of both sex work advocates and critics.
 For example, an academic policy evaluation of the First Offender Prostitution Program in San Francisco found that the program "both replicates and contests competing and often contradictory gender ideologies and patterns of power.
 Specifically, the program’s enrollment practices and most of its content imply that men who purchase sexual services are rational sexual agents, while women who sell these services are (mainly) victims. ...
 The program thus illustrates the contested and contradictory ideological dynamics of gender-sensitive institutional reforms."